-Both papers were also implemented by developing them into user-friendly formats and distributing them to the respective audiences.
+Researchers also implemented both papers by developing them into user-friendly formats and distributing them to the respective audiences.
 The products (8, 9) were distributed to elected officials, boards and commission members, executives of public agencies, TxDOT personnel, cities, counties, transit authorities, and metropolitan planning organizations (MPOs), as well as to newspaper editorial boards, television and radio news directors, and magazine editors.